 To provide further certainty to ratepayers, we have set limits on the amount of rates revenue used to meet debt-servicing costs.
 This is because it is debt repayments, rather than our overall level of borrowing, that affects ratepayers from year to year.
-The following graph shows the proportion of rates required to repay interest over the past ten years and the forecast level over the life of the 2018-28 LTP.
+This will see the interest expense of our borrowing limited to approximately 18-19% of total rates income.
+The following graph shows the proportion of rates required to repay debt over the past ten years and the forecast level over the life of the 2018-28 LTP.